Static Variable in Java (with Examples)

 Student s = new Student();

-Let us take an example program where we will declare a variable as static and access it by using class name and object reference variable.
+Example 1: Let write a Java program in which we will declare a variable as static and access it by using class name and object reference variable.

 package staticVariable;